 Let's not forget about E=mc2, the famous equation which has been degraded into nothing but a complex-looking decoration in everything from kids' cartoons to science shows.
 (E=mc2 is actually Albert Einstein's formula for mass-energy equivalence; far more people have heard of it than have any idea of what it actually means).

-, the Einstein field equations (Rab - (1/2)gabR = (8πG/c4)Tab) are rising in prominence as a decorative formula, as E=mc2 has started to become a cliché.
+Also related to relativitynote but this time general relativity instead of special relativity, the Einstein field equations (Rab - (1/2)gabR = (8πG/c4)Tab) are rising in prominence as a decorative formula, as E=mc2 has started to become a cliché.
 Loosely, the terms of the left describe the curvature of space-time (which is perceived as gravity) while the terms on the right refer to the distribution of matter.

 And then there's the big sigma (∑), the summation symbol.
 Nothing says smart like a big ol' sigma.
 There's also big pi (Π) notation (the symbol for a direct product).